-Hip replacement (arthroplasty) is a surgical procedure to replace all or part of a damaged hip joint with an artificial joint (prosthesis) in order to relieve pain that cannot be controlled by other treatments.
+Hip replacement (arthroplasty) is a surgical procedure to replace all or part of a damaged hip joint with an artificial joint (prosthesis), to relieve pain that cannot be controlled by other treatments.
 This surgery may be used following a fracture of the joint or when severe disease causes pain during daily activities such as walking, sitting, or even resting.
 The pain may be caused by extensive wear and tear on the hip joint, inflammation from rheumatoid arthritis, or a lack of blood to the hip bone and joint cartilage.
-The orthopaedic surgeon will decide whether to replace the whole joint or to fix or replace only the damaged parts.
-The artificial joint is usually made of both metal and hard plastic parts, but ceramic parts also may be used.

 For those who meet certain medical requirements and eligibility criteria, we now offer same-day total joint replacement surgery, which allows these patients to undergo a total hip or knee replacement and go home the same day.
-Our pain management protocols, anesthesia techniques, and selection criteria have made this program possible and safe for a large percentage of our patients.
+Our pain management guidelines, anesthesia techniques, and selection criteria have made this program possible and safe for a large percentage of our patients.

 Our physicians receive additional training in their area of focus and stay up to date on the latest advances through professional medical societies such as the American Academy of Orthopaedic Surgeons and the American Hip and Knee Society.
-Because our physicians and surgeons take leadership roles in professional medical societies and author textbooks that help mold tomorrow’s orthopaedic care, they are nationally and internationally renowned for their expertise.
-In addition, they are working on numerous research ventures focused on treating and diagnosing joint infection, improving patient outcomes, and biomechanical studies on implants.
-This research could enhance the level of care you receive at UAB Medicine in the future.
+Because our physicians and surgeons have leadership roles in professional medical societies and author textbooks that help mold tomorrow’s orthopaedic care, they are nationally and internationally renowned for their expertise.

 Care Providers